 \subsection{NFN junction}

-In this section we analyze the electronic and transport properties of junctions with a finite intermediate region by following the methods implemented in the previous section.
-First, the case of a NFN junction, which consists of the infinite surface of a topological insulator with a ferromagnetic region of finite width $d$ as illustrated in Fig. \ref{fig:TI_NMN} a).
+The NFN junction consists of an infinite surface of a topological insulator with a ferromagnetic region of finite width $d$ as illustrated in Fig. \ref{fig:TI_NMN} a).

-For small doping of the normal lateral regions ($E_{F,L/R}/M\sim 0$), the spectral density of the system at the FN interface ($x_{0}=0$) is similar to the case of an infinite NF junction, exhibiting a Dirac cone with vertex at $E=-E_{FC}=0$ and with a chiral edge state associated with the AQHE [Fig. \ref{fig:TI_MM} b)].
-However, inside the cone the spectral density presents a pattern of faint \textquotedblleft parabolic\textquotedblright undulations from $\left\vert E\right\vert >\left\vert M\right\vert $, whose number increases in proportion to the width of the magnetic region which evidences its geometric character.
-These undulations correspond to weak quasi-bound modes or Fabry-P\'erot resonances (FPRs) that occur within the magnetic region due to specular reflection processes at the interfaces.
-Even though there is a perfect transmission at normal incidence between normal surfaces due to Klein tunneling\cite{Xie_2017,Lee_2019}, the introduction of the mass term in the Dirac Hamiltonian associated to the magnetization vector perpendicular to the surface reduces the transmission probability and introduces reflected modes at the interfaces \cite{Setare_2010,Xie_2017}.
-Since this modes propagate in $x$ direction, these contribute appreciably to the transport properties of the junction as can be seen in panel d) of Fig. \ref{fig:TI_NMN}, where the differential conductance is presented for several widths of the magnetic region.
-The differential conductance is suppressed in the voltage range $\left\vert eV\right\vert <\left\vert M\right\vert$ due to the absence of transport channels inside the magnetic gap, and the suppressor effect is proportional to the size of the magnetic region.
-The conductance also exhibits a series of undulations in the regions $\left\vert eV\right\vert >\left\vert M\right\vert $ due to the formation of quasi-bound modes.
+The spectral density of the system at the FN interface ($x_{0}=0$) is similar to the case of an infinite NF junction for small doping of the normal lateral regions ($E_{F,L/R}/M\sim 0$).
+It exhibits a Dirac cone with vertex at $E=-E_{FC}=0$ and a chiral edge state associated with the QAHE [Fig. \ref{fig:TI_MM} b)].
+However, the spectral density presents a pattern of faint \textquotedblleft parabolic\textquotedblright undulations inside the cone from $\left\vert E\right\vert >\left\vert M\right\vert $, whose number increases in proportion to the width of the ferromagnetic region, evidencing its geometric character.
+These undulations correspond to weak quasi-bound modes or Fabry-P\'erot resonances (FPRs) that occur within the ferromagnetic region due to specular reflection processes at the interfaces.
+The introduction of the mass term in the Dirac Hamiltonian (associated with the magnetization vector perpendicular to the surface) reduces the transmission probability and introduces reflected modes at the interfaces \cite{Setare_2010,Xie_2017}, even though Klein tunneling ensures perfect transmission at normal incidence between normal surfaces \cite{Xie_2017,Lee_2019}.
+Since these modes propagate in $x$ direction, they appreciably contribute to the differential conductance of the junction as shown in Fig. \ref{fig:TI_NMN} d) for several widths of the magnetic region.
+Besides, this is suppressed in the range $\left\vert eV\right\vert <\left\vert M\right\vert$ due to the absence of transport channels inside the magnetic gap, and the suppression effect is proportional to the size of the ferromagnetic region.
+Also, the conductance exhibits a series of undulations in the regions $\left\vert eV\right\vert >\left\vert M\right\vert $ due to the formation of quasi-bound modes.